-A voluntary call for information from industry identified that Karanal is used as a fragrance ingredient in Australia at low concentrations.
+Information provided to AICIS from industry as part of this evaluation identified that Karanal is used as a fragrance ingredient in Australia at low concentrations.
 The Australian use volume of Karanal in 2019 was estimated to be less than 350 kg/year based on data collected in the Asia-Pacific region by the International Fragrance Association (IFRA).
-Updated information from 2023 shows a decline in the use of the chemical, with an estimated annual volume of less than 175 kg for Australia.
-No specific Australian end use information has been identified.
+More recent information provided by IFRA from 2023 shows a decline in the use of the chemical, with an estimated annual use volume of less than 190 kg for Australia.

+No specific Australian end use product information has been identified.